kahypar/mt-kahypar/README.md

     --write-partition-file=true --partition-output-folder=<path/to/folder>

 The partition file name is generated automatically based on parameters such as `k`, `imbalance`, `seed` and the input file name and will be located in the folder specified by `--partition-output-folder`.
-If you do not provide an partition output folder, the partition file will be placed in the same folder as the input hypergraph file.
+If you do not provide a partition output folder, the partition file will be placed in the same folder as the input hypergraph file.

 ### Other Useful Program Options

 There are several useful options that can provide you with additional insights during and after the partitioning process:

 - `--verbose=true`: Displays detailed information on the partitioning process
-- `--show-detailed-timings=true`: Shows detailed subtimings of each phase of the algorithm at the end of partitioning
+- `--show-detailed-timings=true`: Shows detailed sub timings of each phase of the algorithm at the end of partitioning
-- `--enable-progress-bar=true`: Shows a progess bar during the coarsening and refinement phase
+- `--enable-progress-bar=true`: Shows a progress bar during the coarsening and refinement phase

 If you want to change other configuration parameters manually, please run `--help` for a detailed description of the different program options.